rerun-io/rerun/docs/content/concepts/spaces-and-transforms.md

 ## The definition of a space

 Every entity in Rerun exists in some _space_.
 This is at the core of how Rerun organizes the visualizations of the data that you have logged.
-In the [Rerun Viewer](../reference/viewer.md) you view data by configuring a _space view_, which is a view of a set of entities _as seen from a particular origin._
+In the [Rerun Viewer](../reference/viewer.md) you view data by configuring a _view_, which is a view of a set of entities _as seen from a particular origin._

 The origin of a space is, very loosely, a generalization of the idea of a "coordinate system" (sometimes known as a "coordinate frame") to arbitrary data.
 If a collection of